-- 114 grams of chicken mixed with avocado and red paprika and 1 peach.
+- One hundred fourteen grams of chicken mixed with avocado, red paprika, and one peach.

 - All the meat you want, vegetables with chili and brown rice.

-- Spanish tortilla made with 3 eggs, 1 ounce of cheese, black olives, chiles, and salsa and 1 orange.
+- Spanish tortilla made with three eggs, 1 ounce of cheese, black olives, chiles, salsa, and one orange.

 - 114 g of canned salmon, mixed with low-fat mayonnaise in a sprouted grain bread accompanied by carrot sticks.

-- Frittata with 3 eggs, 1 ounce of cheese and 1/2 cup of parboiled potatoes cut into cubes.
+- Frittata with three eggs, 1 ounce of cheese, and 1/2 cup of parboiled potatoes cut into cubes.

 - Chicken meatballs with marinara sauce and spaghetti squash with an apple.

-- Shrimp fajitas with 85 grs of grilled onions and peppers, guacamole sauce, 1 cup of black beans and a corn tortilla.
+- Shrimp fajitas with 85 grams of grilled onions and peppers, guacamole sauce, 1 cup of black beans, and a corn tortilla.